Evidence Based Coaching

 In our view, no strategies are inherently good or bad, but rather what is best for you.
-Using a combination of science and diverse experience – Evan will tailor you a program that is exactly that.
+Using a combination of science and diverse experience – your coach will tailor you a program that is exactly that.

 Previous Data from our Scientists in the NEP Lab:

 Title: “Muscle time under tension during resistance exercise stimulates differential muscle protein sub-fractional synthetic responses in men.”